 A political stalemate in Muslim-majority state is a further hurdle to resolving the long-running Kashmir dispute, as is rising Hindu nationalism in some parts of India since Prime Minister Narendra Modi came to power in 2014.

 When security forces entered a college last month in Pulwama, 30 km (19 miles) south of Kashmir’s summer capital of Srinagar, hundreds of students threw stones at their vehicles before fighting pitched battles inside college corridors and bathrooms.

 Within days, widespread protests forced most colleges and secondary schools in Indian-controlled Kashmir to close.
 Teenaged girls took to the streets for the first time in years.
 At least 100 protesters were wounded.

 “Every student is trying to say that we … want nothing to do with India,” a 19-year-old protester said in the backroom of a Pulwama restaurant, as security forces clashed with locals on the outskirts of town.

 He asked not to be named because his father was a policeman.

-A local police chief said security forces were steering clear of campuses to avoid provoking more violence.
+A local police chief said security forces were steering clear of campuses to avoid provoking more protests.

-Unrest has simmered in Kashmir, home to a separatist movement for decades, since last July, when a popular militant leader was killed, sparking months of clashes that left more than 90 civilians dead.
+Unrest has simmered in Kashmir, home to a separatist movement for decades, since last July, when a popular separatist leader was killed, sparking months of clashes that left more than 90 civilians dead.

-An insurgency that erupted in 1989 against India has eased in recent years, but most Kashmiris yearn for independence, accuse security forces of widespread rights abuses and some support the few hundred militants still fighting.
+Kashmiris yearn for independence, accuse security forces of widespread rights abuses and support the separatist leaders.